webdriverio-community/wdio-html-reporter/README.md

 ## Installation

-The easiest way is to keep wdio-html-format-reporter as a devDependency in your package.json.
+The easiest way is to keep the `wdio-html-format-reporter` as a devDependency in your package.json:

 ```javascript
 {